 All you need to make this easy risotto is some arborio or risotto rice.
 You can get away with using long-grain rice, but then you won't get the creaminess that you get from the high starch content of arborio rice.

 You are also going to need some chicken stock and a glass of wine.
 And as always, the secret to cooking with wine is 'if you wouldn't drink it, then don't put it in the food'.
 The flavour from a bad wine isn't going to improve with cooking.
 On the other hand, if you don't have any wine to hand, you can leave it out altogether and just use stock.

-The onions should be finely chopped, and the garlic minced, so that their flavour can be nicely absorbed into the rice as it cooked.
+The onions should be finely chopped, and the garlic finely minced, so that their flavour can be nicely absorbed into the rice as it is cooked.

 Some people like to melt a knob of butter into the risotto once it is cooked, for extra creaminess.
 I haven't included that in this recipe because I think the risotto is creamy enough without it.

 You can get the complete list of ingredients and full instructions for making mushroom and pea risotto on the printable recipe card at the end of this post.

 This recipe is sufficient for 2 people as a main meal, or 4 people as a side dish.